-Wine with Oriental and Asian food
+Wine with Oriental and Asian Food

 White wines really come into their own in this category.
 Either fresh, crisp, mineral wines with high acidity that enhances the spices in the food, or sweeter wines with some residual sugar that soften and tone down the heat.